Wolic/woo-title-limit/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X6JSPSAFCXJBW
 Tags: woocommerce, product title, title, length, limit, shop Requires at least: 3.0.1
-Tested up to: 5.1
+Tested up to: 5.3.2
-Stable tag: 1.4.4
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Set a limit for WooCommerce product titles at the frontend of your shop.

 == Description ==
-Easy set the maximum length of product titles for WooCommerce in the shop and category view.
-No more broked themes trough too long product titles.
+Simply set the maximum length of product titles for WooCommerce in the shop, category, tag, product view and on the homepage.
+No broken templates due to too long product titles.
 Useful for automatically added affiliate products.

 = Features: =
 * Set max. title length for the shop view
 * Set max. title length for the product category view
+* Set max. title length for the product tag view
 * Set max. title length for the product view
+* Set max. title length for the home page
-* Optional: limit title at the end of the upcoming word instead of breaking the title
+* Optional: limit title length at the end of the current word instead of breaking the title
-* Limit product titles in Woocommerce widgets automatically
+* Automatically limit product titles in Woocommerce widgets (optional)
 * Add "..." if product titles are longer then the limit

 == Installation ==

 1. Upload the plugin directory to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Woo Title Limit screen to configure the plugin and set up your title limits.
+3. Use the Settings->Woo Title Limit screen to configure the plugin and set up your title lengths.

 == Frequently Asked Questions ==